Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Militia*

-The militia, New Crobuzon’s military defence and its internal correction agents, only appear in their uniforms, the infamous full-face masks and dark armour, the shields and flintlocks, when they are acting as guards at some hyper-secure location, or at times of great emergency.
+The militia, New Crobuzon’s military defence and its internal correction agents, only appear in their uniforms - the infamous full-face masks and dark armour, the shields and flintlocks - when they are acting as guards at some hyper-secure location, or at times of great emergency.
 They wore their colours openly during the Pirate Wars and the Sacramundi Riots, when enemies attacked the city’s order from without or within.
 Otherwise though, for their day-to-day duties, they rely on their reputation and on their vast network of informers (with colonel-informers for oversight) and plain-clothed officers.

 When the militia strike, it is the man drinking cassis in the cafe, the old woman weighed down with bags, the clerk in stiff collar and polished shoes who suddenly reach over their heads and pull hoods from invisible folds in the cloth, who slip enormous flintlocks from hidden holsters and pour into criminal dens.
 When a cutpurse runs from a shouting victim, it might be a portly man with a bushy moustache who grabs the offender in a punishing necklock and disappears with him or her into the crowd, or a militia tower.